 -"Family & Generational Trauma: Improving Outcomes Means Families Healing Together"

 -"Music & Movement in Healing the Injury of Trauma"

 2. GREAT!
 Now just complete the registration form below

 3. Yay look at you go!
 Now you'll scroll to watch the video of your choice.
 After the video is complete, please help us improve by filling out a course evaluation form found at the bottom of this page.
-In the feedback section list your name and credentials the date you watched the video and the workshop title.
+In the feedback, section lists your name and credentials the date you watched the video, and the workshop title.